The 16, 16A, 17 and 75 bus routes all pass within a few minutes’ walk of Rathfarnham Meeting House.

 Meeting for Worship takes place every Sunday at 10.30am.
 Visitors are always welcome.

-Junior Meeting (which caters for ages three to early teens) also starts at 10.30, with the children joining the adults at 11.20 for the last 10 minutes of meeting for worship.
-The wide-ranging topics covered in Junior Meeting include those of a Biblical and Quaker nature as well as various social issues.
+Junior Meeting (which caters for ages three to early teens) is offered on the second Sunday of each month.
+It also starts at 10.30, with the children joining the adults at 11.20 for the last 10 minutes of meeting for worship.
+The wide-ranging topics covered in Junior Meeting include those of a Biblical and Quaker nature as well as various social and environmental issues.

 The meeting house was built on land given to Friends by Lamb Brothers, Quaker jam manufacturers.
 It formed part of the site of the Lambs’ fruit farm, which was sold in the 1950s for housing development.